Manage Cookie Settings

 Our Holiday Buy to Let mortgages continue to remain popular, especially due to the fact that we offer a regulated product allowing the applicant(s) to holiday in the property themselves.

-Gross rental income must cover the mortgage payment (calculated at the the Society’s BTL stressed rate on an interest only basis) by a minimum of 130%.
+Gross rental income must cover the mortgage payment (calculated at the the Society’s BTL stressed rate on an interest only basis) by a minimum of 125% for basic rate taxpayers and 145% for higher rate taxpayers.
 For the purpose of HBTL, gross rental income shall be;

 The property must be free of any planning restrictions that limits use to holiday home use only.